 MOMMIN’ AIN’T EASY

 That’s a cute, catchy way to explain how being “just a mom” is incredibly hard.
-But Mommin’ also seems to be a near death sentence, to a traditional business / office setting, and continuing to see the value of the women that work there.
+But Mommin’ also seems to be a near death sentence, to a traditional business / office setting, and continuing to be able to see the value of the women that work there.
 As though, the need for a bit more flexibility in a schedule, is such a stretch to extend, that they would rather minimize that woman’s workload, or make her so irrelevant, that she is either let go or leaves.

 THE UPSIDE OF COVID19